zheminggu/computer-graphics/ComputerGraphics/readme.txt

-To load model successfully, the direction of model file should not contain any space input E to start preview mode input d to stop preview mode right click mouse to drag model
+To load model successfully, the direction of model file should not contain any space input E to start preview mode input d to stop preview mode input r to start light mode input f to stop light mode input w to move forward camera input s to move backward camera input a to stop move camera right click mouse to drag model

 ## Project structure